 Clifton K Meador MD

 Dr. Meador, a native of Selma, Alabama, received his BA and MD from Vanderbilt University in Nashville.
 His internship and residency in Internal Medicine and Endocrinology were at Presbyterian Hospital In New York and Vanderbilt.
-Over a long career sprinkled with high honors, Dr. Meador has served in the US Army, performed private practice, held Professorships at UAB (where he was Dean of Medicine 1968-1973) and Vanderbilt, and served as Chief Medical Officer at St Thomas Hospital in Nashville for 16 years.
-Dr. Meador has authored dozens of scientific articles (including The Art and Science of non-disease in the NEJM), book chapters, and 11 books.
+Over a long career sprinkled with high honors, Dr. Meador served in the US Army, performed private practice, held Professorships at UAB (where he was Dean of Medicine 1968-1973) and Vanderbilt, and served as Chief Medical Officer at St Thomas Hospital in Nashville for 16 years.
+Dr. Meador authored dozens of scientific articles (including The Art and Science of non-disease in the NEJM), book chapters, and 11 books.
 The most recent book is "Symptoms of Unknown Origin".
-He currently directs the Meharry/Vanderbilt Alliance.
+He recently directed the Meharry/Vanderbilt Alliance.

 Arthur Ulene, MD

 Dr. Ulene became a board certified Obstetrician and Gynecologist specializing in oncology.
 As a teacher in southern California, Dr Ulene was attracted to the power of television for health information which led him to a 30-year career as the nation‘s best known health communicator, for 23 years on NBC’s TODAY Program, and through his own company, "Feeling Fine".
 Dr Ulene has made his home in Los Angeles, teaching, writing and engaging in many third world philanthropic medical education activities.
 He is currently working on the development of online behavioral programs dealing with the issues of weight loss and healthy aging.